arnogeimer/Federated-Learning-Client-Models/README.md

 clientMNIST_CNN: RNN training on MNIST

 HowTo: Run server.py  and then two instances of the respective client in two new environments

+### Federated GLM:

+run run_server.bat for 5 clients, change loop in run_server.bat for more/less clients